microparts/static-server-php/README.md

 <img alt="Secure headers proof" src="./resource/secureheaderscom.png" height="514" />
 <br>

+### CSP header

-Also, a frontend-developer should be use `Content Security Policy` protection, i.e configure server himself.
+Frontend-developer should be use `Content Security Policy` protection, i.e configure server himself.

-It creates a `server.yaml` config file and add it to stage directory (dev/prod/local) with following contents:
+It creates a `server.yaml` config file and add it to stage directory `dev/prod/local` (or only to `defaults` folder) with following contents:

 ```yaml
 dev: